-Wearing a wig is a great option to switch up your look without making permanent changes to your hair, but if you are not careful they can damage your hair and scalp and lead to or cause hair loss/damage.
+Wearing a wig is a great option to switch up your look without making permanent changes to your hair, but if you are not careful it can damage your hair and scalp and lead to or cause hair loss or damage.
 Even though you may wear wigs as a protective style, it is important to maintain a healthy hair routine while wearing wigs.
-Here’s a few things to be mindful of while wearings wigs.
+Here are seven ways you can improve your hair health while wearings wigs.

 1. Don’t wear an incorrect size